 Claim incidence rates for employer-sponsored policies generally have been lower than individual-bill policies because of the reduced level of anti-selection due to the group nature of the sale and the reduced selection of plan options available to employees.
 The work group understands that there can be significant differences in employer-sponsored experience by the type of underwriting (i.e., traditional medical versus guaranteed standard issue) and who pays the premium (i.e., employee versus employer).
-However, the IDEC data collected from companies was not robust enough to quantify these differences and reflect them in separate incidence modifiers.
-There is no other industry data that would provide credible differentiation in incidence experience by these subsets.
-Consequently, the incidence modifier for employersponsored policies in the following table reflects the combined experience of all such business
+However, the original IDEC data collected from companies was not robust enough to quantify these differences and reflect them in separate incidence modifiers.
+The original report recommended a modifier of 79.9 percent for all employersponsored policies, but there was concern that this category was too broad.
+The IDTWG performed a separate study on this block, using 2007-12 data gathered from participating companies.
+Based on that survey, we derived modifiers for different splits of the employer-sponsored business.
+For individual bill and association policies, the market incidence modifier is 105.3 percent.